LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Introduction

-: NIST also launched an additional competition, alongside standardized schemes, to encourage diversity in signature standardization, emphasizing fast verification and short signatures.
-The submissions are heterogeneous and cover all PQC categories, including code-based signatures (e.g., \cite{baldi2024zero}), mutlivariate-based (e.g., \cite{beullens2021mayo}), and symmetric-based (\cite{kim2023aim}) signatures.
-In particular, there exist numerous lightweight multivariate-based digital signatures (e.g., \cite{li2024efficient, shaw2022post, shim2020high}) that offer computationally efficient signature generation and a small signature size.
-For example, Shim et al. \cite{shim2020high} provide advantages over the NIST PQC standards with an efficient signing and small signature size, but it still entails large private key and code sizes compared to conventional counterparts.
-Its private key is $12.6~$KB which is an order of magnitude larger than ECDSA while its code size occupies $62.6\%$ of the total flash memory size for an ATxmega128A1 MCU.
-Therefore, it incurs costly memory usage on low-end IoT devices (e.g., 8-bit MCU).
-Despite the PQC progress and the real-world applications, addressing the computational demands and memory usage of these signature schemes remains a significant challenge for meeting the requirements of low-end IoT devices, often operate on 8-bit MCUs \cite{yavuz2023beyond}.
-In addition to consuming a significant amount of memory and stack resources, several multivariate signatures are vulnerable to various attack vectors aimed at breaking the unforgeability of proposed signatures within polynomial time \cite{srivastava2023security,hashimoto2011general}.
+{\em Additional PQ Signatures for Standardization}: To diversify PQ signature standards, NIST launched a competition alongside its standardized schemes, emphasizing fast verification and compact signatures.
+Currently in its second round, it includes submissions across various PQC categories, such as code-based \cite{baldi2024zero}, multivariate-based \cite{beullens2021mayo}, and symmetric-based \cite{kim2023aim} signatures.
+For instance, Shim et al. \cite{shim2020high} improves upon NIST PQC standards with efficient signing and smaller signatures but suffers from large private key and code sizes, making it impractical for IoT devices.
+Its $12.6 \textit{KB}$ private key is an order of magnitude larger than ECDSA, and its implementation occupies $62.6\%$ of the total flash memory on an ATxmega128A1 MCU, imposing significant memory overhead.
+Despite PQC advancements, computational and memory constraints remain major obstacles for low-end IoT devices, particularly those operating on 8-bit MCUs \cite{yavuz2023beyond}.
+Also, many multivariate signatures not only demand extensive memory and stack resources but are also susceptible to polynomial-time attacks, compromising their unforgeability \cite{hashimoto2011general}.